Bloom-host/BloomDocs/docs/plugins_and_modifications/plugins/ajLeaderboards.md

 ## What does the plugin do?

-This plugin to allow you to create leaderboards for basically anything using PlaceholderAPI placeholders.
-This is one of the many options available to create and implement the popular scoreboard format as part of the ingame GUI.
+This plugin allows you to create leaderboards for basically anything using PlaceholderAPI placeholders.
+This is one of the many options available to create and implement the popular scoreboard format as part of the in-game GUI.

 ![image](https://i.imgur.com/P05opDe.png)